hcfman/sbts-aru/README.md

 **sbts-aru** is the software you cloned

 **config** is currently not used.
-But is intended for potential configuration changes so that the partition can be mounted **RO** most of the time and re-mounted to **RW** only when it's required to make changes.
+But is intended for potential configuration changes so that the partition can be mounted **R/O** most of the time and re-mounted to **R/W** only when it's required to make changes.

 **Commands**